 My personal opinion is that the Hells Angels have a good case.
 The “decoration” patch looks to me like a cheap imitation of the Hells Angels patch, logo, and colors.
 I believe it looks confusingly similar and could easily be confused by the general public.

 The imitation even includes “EIGHT SEVEN,” an obvious attempt to be similar to the use of “81,” signifying “HA,” the eighth and first letters of the alphabet.
 The use of EIGHT SEVEN instead of 81 is no accident.
 I see this as showing intent by the designer to infringe on the Hells Angels’ trademarks.

 Take a look for yourself at the Complaint in the lawsuit to decide if it looks confusingly similar.
 Starting on page 8, the trademarks are shown in Exhibit A, photos of the trademarks used by the Hells Angels are shown in Exhibit B, and the alleged infringing items in Exhibit C.

 If you’re interested in a relatively simple discussion about the term confusingly similar, take a look at Likelihood of Confusion—The Basis for Trademark Infringement

-I don’t know why manufacturers and retailers which are keenly interested in protecting their own trademarks, would so often seek to take advantage of the Hells Angels trademarks.
+I don’t know why manufacturers and retailers who are keenly interested in protecting their own trademarks would so often seek to take advantage of the Hells Angels’ trademarks.
 Making money by copying a trademark and “changing it” so you think it’s different enough is only an attempt to fool oneself into thinking you can get away with it.
 But it’s nothing more than a fake Rockefeller using his fake identity to steal money.

 You can search the Hells Angels trademarks at http://tmsearch.uspto.gov/bin/gate.exe?f=tess&state=4805:9l55ex.1.1